These are not your average cakey, box-mix brownies. While those brownies have a certain charm, these are a chocoholic’s dream!

 Add shortening to melted chocolate.
 Remove from double boiler and add sugar, egg, salt and flour.
 Add chopped nuts if desired.

-Pour into greased loaf pan or individual muffin tins.
+Pour into greased 8 inch square.
 Press batter down to fill pan.
-Bake for 20 minutes (15 for the muffin-tin variety) in the pre-heated oven.
+Bake for 20 minutes in the pre-heated oven.
 Ruth, from the American Woman’s Cookbook, cautions, “They will look half baked…” They do look half-baked.
 I know it’s nerve wracking, but take them out anyways!
 Trust me.

 Ruth suggests marking the brownies off into squares or strips as soon as they come out of the oven.
 While this is certainly not necessary, it would definitely aid in the cutting process.
 Whatever you do, don’t try to take them out of the pan while they are still hot!
 They will crumble and be a big mess.